By the end of this section, you will be able to do the following:

 The displacement of the pendulum bob is the arc length s.
 The weight mg has components mg cos along the string and mg sin tangent to the arc.
 Tension in the string exactly cancels the component mg cos parallel to the string.
 This leaves a net restoring force back toward the equilibrium position that runs tangent to the arc and equals −mg sin .

-For a simple pendulum, The period is
+For small angle oscillations of a simple pendulum, the period is

 Tension is represented by the variable T, and period is represented by the variable T. It is important not to confuse the two, since tension is a force and period is a length of time.